-An-Noor Mosque also produced Ali Almanasfi, a Brit who went to Syria and was at least affiliated with Ahrar a-Sham, the most powerful Syrian insurgent unit, whose leadership is nonetheless ideologically hardline with links to al-Qaeda.
-Ahrar fights in close military alliance with Jabhat an-Nusra, al-Qaeda’s Syrian branch.
+An-Noor Mosque also produced Ali Almanasfi, a Brit who went to Syria and was at least affiliated with Ahrar a-Sham, the most extreme Syrian insurgent unit in Syria, which fights in close military alliance with Jabhat an-Nusra, al-Qaeda’s Syrian branch, and whose leadership has its own links to al-Qaeda.
 Almanasfi was reported killed in May 2013; this has been disputed.

 Arwani personally was pictured with Raed Salah at an-Noor Mosque.
 Salah, an Israeli Arab, was imprisoned for raising millions of dollars for HAMAS and having contact with an Iranian intelligence agent, and was re-imprisoned for assaulting a police officer.
 Arwani was also part of an event for Ramadan last June that was jointly hosted by the London Muslim Centre (LMC) and the Islamic Forum of Europe (IFE).